 If the statute applies extraterritorially then the plaintiff’s case will proceed as if the employee was located in the United States.

-- Sexually Harassed or Discriminated against in France?
+- Sexually Harassed or Discriminated against?

 - Wrongfully terminated for complaining of discrimination?

 Title VII of the Civil Rights Act of 1964 is the federal law covering discrimination against employees in the workplace.
 Most people do not know that this law protects not only employees in the United States but also an American employee working outside the United States for an American company or for a subsidiary that is controlled by an American Company.

 For example, a woman working in Paris for an American Company (or subsidiary of) may sue that American Company in the United States for discrimination or sexual harassment.
 Of course, we always try and settle your case prior to having to start the lawsuit, but having the ability to sue in American Federal Court and subjecting the American company to liability for discrimination or sexual harassment that occurred abroad gives us substantial leverage when it comes to negotiations.
 If we are unsuccessful at pre-suit negotiations, we could always start the lawsuit and litigate the case.

 Thus, you should not consider yourself limited to the laws of the country in which you are working.
 However, it is very important to speak to a lawyer knowledgeable in this area and you should call us now for a free consultation.